 Want to know what the best way to boost conversions for your email campaigns is?
 Making sure that your content is outstanding.
 It should be well-written and entertaining.
 Keep the language simple and use short sentences and paragraphs.

-You should ideally use between 50 and 150 words – keep it short, sweet, and to the point.
+Ideally, you should use between 50 and 150 words – keep it short, sweet, and to the point.

 Do consider using dynamic content in the body of the email.
 You could, for example, have a box of text appear on the screen if someone hovers over a word.
 This opens the way to give further information without cluttering the page.

 Do you use HTML formatting, or do you use plain text?
 Plain text emails perform better because they will display on any device.
-If your target audience has limited access to the internet, plain text is preferable because the messages won’t take long to load.
+In addition, if your target audience has limited access to the internet, plain text is preferable because the messages won’t take long to load.

 This is what a plain text email will look like: